ringarochkryss/artstore/README.md

 zoom functionality to make them larger on hover.
 The web shop content is organized with Django paging.

-* **Carousels:** Art, artists, galleries and events is displayed in large carousels.
+* **Carousels:** Art, artists and galleries is displayed in large carousels.
 On hover They get bigger sometimes even hiding the top header and images in carousels can be even larger on hover.
 The carousels is spinning unless they are hovered.
 First slide in all carousels is a explanation of the content.